-Grizzly's financial instruments recognized on the consolidated balance sheets consist of cash and cash equivalents, restricted cash, accounts receivable (included in other current assets) and accounts payable and accrued liabilities.
+Grizzly's financial instruments recognized on the consolidated balance sheets consist of cash and cash equivalents, restricted cash, accounts receivable (included in other current assets), marketable securities (included in other current assets) and accounts payable and accrued liabilities.

 Cash and cash equivalents, restricted cash, receivables (included in Other Assets), and accounts payable and accrued liabilities are recognized on the consolidated balance sheet at amortized cost.
 Marketable securities are recorded at fair value through profit and loss.